History 143 Fall Semester 2025 History 143 Fall

 reading quizzes, but the quizzes for the outside

-regular reading quizzes.
+regular reading quizzes, noted below.

 Unit One: Europe from 1500 to 1800